Te-k/100-days-of-code/log.md

 ### Day 23: February 13th

 **Today's progress:** Back on goose check, Javascript is a mess but it starts to work.
 Still a bit of work, then I will have to clean all that code.

+### Day 28: February 18th

+**Today's progress:** I know, I know, it was hard this week, but today I am travelling and I like coding in random airports.
+I have done some cool stuff on the Twitter tool, now I have to fix this damn bugs with tweepy and improve graphics.
+Almost releasable, still a bit of work !